-Mirror -

-Horizontally rotate the video.
+Mirror - Horizontally rotate the video.
 Check both flip and mirror if the DCS-2000 is to be installed upside down.

-White balance -

-Choose the suitable option for the best color temperature.
+White balance - Choose the suitable option for the best color temperature.
+Click Apply to make changes effective

 Recommendations for setting video for the best performance: